tsmatz/azureml-tutorial/Readme.md

 ```

 - Copy url for notebook in the console output, and set SSH tunnel (port forwarding) on your desktop to access notebook.
-  For instance, the following picture is the SSH tunnel setting in "putty" terminal client.
+  For instance, the following picture is the SSH tunnel setting on "putty" terminal client in Windows.
+(You can use ```ssh -L``` option in Mac OS.)
   ![SSH Tunnel settings with putty](https://i1155.photobucket.com/albums/p551/tsmatsuz/20180216_SSH_Tunnel_zpsjfahueum.jpg)

-- Open your notebook url using web browser.
+- Open your notebook url (http://localhost:8888/?token=...) using web browser in your desktop.

 - Create new notebook by selecting "Python 3" kernel (which is your current conda environment).